Monday, March 31, 2008

 six files folders, labeled labeled urgent, later, much later, ignore, never, and really never

 3. And for those trying to get organized, here's a set of letterpress procrastinator file folders, labeled with priorities ranging from Urgent to Much Later to Really, Never!
-(The same file folders are available here.)
 OK, I don't know how practical these are - but I had to share them, anyway.
+Update on Sept.
+19, 2011: I'm no longer finding these file folders.

 manila file folders labeled file folders, labeled Yesterday, Today, Tomorrow, Next Week, Next Month, and Who Knows

 4. Along the same lines, these letterpress file folders range in priority from Yesterday to Next Week to Who Knows.
-They are available here (full set) and here (just three: Yesterday, Today, and Tomorrow).
+Update on Oct.
+8, 2012: I'm no longer finding these, either.

 Related Post: